Contents

 3. Smart Contract Support:

-Ethereum is the leader in smart contracts.
-Other options include Hyperledger Fabric and Binance Smart Chain.
+Ethereum leads the ranks as the smart contract platform.
+Afterward come Hyperledger Fabric and Binance Smart Chain.

 5. Cost: